openthread/ot-docs/site/en/guides/thread-primer/router-selection.md

     <div>Which of the following statements accurately describes what happens
       when a Router downgrades?</div>
     <div>
-      <div>The device automatically remains on the network but as a Child (REED)
+      <div>The device automatically remains on the network but as a Child (REED).
       </div>
       <div>Wrong.
 There are more steps involved when a Router downgrades.</div>
     </div>